abiswas-odu/Disco/README.md

     3. The assembler includes a paired end read based scaffolding step.

  ### Current Version
-* v3.0
+* v3.0.1

 ### Assembly of Metagenomic sequencing reads from raw Illumina data

 #### Preprocessing of the Illumina data

-Since omega3 works best with reads without errors, preprocessing plays an important role in deciding the quality of the assembly results.
-We have 3 basc pre processing steps.
-Trimming, filtering, and eror correction.
+Since Omega3 works best with reads without errors, preprocessing plays an important role in deciding the quality of the assembly results.
+The 3 basc pre-processing steps are trimming, filtering and eror correction.

 ##### Trimming, filtering, (merging), and eror correction